pmz96317peterziegler/Spinal-Loading/README.md

 A 2D quasi-static biomechanical model that estimates the **erector-spinae (spinal) muscle force** and **hip joint reaction force** required to hold a load across a continuum of lifting postures.
 The body is modeled as a six-link planar chain; **inverse kinematics** generates the postures and a
  **static-equilibrium** analysis solves the internal loads at each one.
-The motivation is occupational: quantifying *why* "lift with your legs" red uces low-back load.
+The motivation is occupational: quantifying *why* "lift with your legs" reduces lower-back load.

 ![Spinal force versus knee angle](results/Spinal%20Force%20vs%20Knee%20Angle.png)

-> Spinal (erector-spinae) force falls from ~6000 N in a stooped, straight-leg posture to ~2500 N in a deep squat — a ~2.4× reduction in low-back mu scle load from posture alone.
+> Spinal (erector-spinae) force falls from ~6000 N in a stooped, straight-leg posture to ~2500 N in a deep squat which is around a 2.4× reduction in low-back muscle load from posture alone.

 ---

 ## Overview

-When someone lifts or holds an object, the lower-back muscles and the hip joint carry large internal loads that depend strongly on posture — a stoo ped lift loads the spine very differently from a squat.
+When someone lifts or holds an object, the lower-back muscles and the hip joint carry large internal loads that depend strongly on posture.
+A stooped lift loads the spine very differently from a squat.
 This project quantifies that relationship.

-The body is represented as six rigid links — **foot, shank (leg), thigh, trunk–head–neck (THN), upper arm, and forearm-plus-hand** — connected by r evolute joints, with the foot fixed to the ground.
+The body is represented as six rigid links: **foot, shank (leg), thigh, trunk–head–neck (THN), upper arm, and forearm-plus-hand**.
+These are connected by r evolute joints, with the foot fixed to the ground.
 The model reaches a fixed target hand position through a family of postures, and at each posture solves the statics for: